Techgethr/fraxgent/README.md

 ## Description

-MAFiA is a powerful tool designed to interact with Fraxtal network.
-It leverages OpenAI's GPT-4o-mini model to provide a conversational interface for users to perform various blockchain operations, such as checking wallet balances, sending transactions, and deploying smart contracts.
-The assistant embodies the persona of Al Capone, delivering responses with a commanding and cryptic tone.
+**Fraxgent** is a powerful tool designed to interact with Fraxtal network, following the concept of the [PostWeb by Outlier Ventures](http://postweb.io/).
+It leverages OpenAI's GPT-4o-mini model to provide a conversational interface for users to perform various blockchain operations, such as checking wallet balances, sending transactions, deploying smart contracts, and more.

 ## Features